 I aim to provide a safe space for self exploration, acceptance and personal development.
 I believe that successful therapeutic experiences are rooted within the alliance between client and therapist, which centers around trust, transparency and compassion.
 Through our collaboration, we will identify your goals and tailor treatment to meet each of your unique needs.

 My own personal experiences and struggles with my mental health have led me to understand the importance of adequate support during difficult life challenges.
 My therapeutic style is integrative, drawing primarily from Cognitive Behavioral Therapy (CBT), Rational Emotive Behavioral Therapy (REBT) and Psychodynamic Theory.
 The combination of these above theories allow for further exploration into the psychological and emotional components which drive human behavior.
-I received a Bachelor of Science (B.S.) in Psychology from Mercy College and am currently completing my Masters of Arts (M.A.) in Counseling for Mental Health and Wellness at NYU Steinhardt.
+I received a Bachelor of Science (B.S.) in Psychology from Mercy College and completed my Masters of Arts (M.A.) in Counseling for Mental Health and Wellness at NYU Steinhardt.
 I have clinical experience in Applied Behavioral Analysis (ABA) therapy, which has demonstrated the benefits of using an evidence-based practice within my theoretical orientation.

 What do you want your therapy experience to be?
 Let’s collaborate on a treatment plan that works best for you.